mixtur/raytracer-weekend/readme.md

 It has some performance improvements over the source material.
 Namely, this implementation
 - uses grid instead of BVH when applicable
-- tests against a box use less math
+- uses cheaper box intersection tests
 - uses arena allocators for everything.
-It is less of a problem in the books, because they use C++ examples, but in JS it makes a notable difference because raytracing tends to create a lot of temporary objects, and GC is not happy about it.
+It is less of a problem in the books, because they use C++ for code examples, but in JS it makes a notable difference because raytracing tends to create a lot of temporary objects, and GC is not happy about it.
 - multithreading.
 The book only mentions it, this implementation actually does it.
 - actually fixes NaN problem mentioned in the last book
+- uses quaternions for changing PDFs orientations instead of matrices

 ```bash